odespesse/designPatterns/src/composite/README.md

 # Composite pattern #
-The composite pattern standardize the way to manipulate a group or a single object.
+The composite pattern standardizes the way to manipulate a group or a single object.
 They are tied up in tree like data structure.

 ## UML ##